philipshih/philipshih.github.io/index.md

 <br/>

 # Interests
-My primary research interest is in imaging tools and generation of synthetic data for improving clinical decision support system performance.
+My primary research interest is in imaging approaches to generating synthetic data for training clinical decision support systems.